 Remove the tomatoes to a bowl to cool.
 Once cool, peel the tomatoes and cut out and discard the tough stem end.
 Chop the tomatoes, or mash them, and set aside.

-3 Sauté onions, garlic paste, spices: After the lentils in step 1 have cooked at least 5 minutes, start preparing the onions and spices.
+3 Sauté the onions with seasonings: After the lentils in step 1 have cooked at least 5 minutes, start preparing the onions and spices.

 In a medium saucepan, heat the oil over medium heat.
 Add the chopped onions.
 Cook until translucent, about 3 minutes.

-4 Add cooked lentils, salt: To the onions and spices, add the cooked lentils along with the lentil cooking water.
+4 Add cooked lentils: To the onions and spices, add the cooked lentils along with the lentil cooking water.
 Add salt.
 Cook for 10 minutes.

-5 Add lime juice, tomatoes, cook, then add cilantro: Add lime juice and tomatoes.
+5 Finish the soup: Add lime juice and tomatoes.
 Cook for 3-5 more minutes.
 Adjust salt if necessary.

 Stir in chopped cilantro and remove from heat.
 Garnish with more chopped cilantro.